SpencerPresley/AcademicMetrics/README.md

 ## Installation and Setup Steps

 Hey all, Spencer here, we are pleased to announce as of January 1st, 2025, you can now install the *Academic Metrics* package via *pip* and easily run the entire system via a short script or command line interface.

-Below are instructions outlining step by step how to do it.
-The steps walkthrough each piece of the process starting with installing python and setting up your environment, if you do not need help with those type of steps or want to jump straight to the code, first see [1.
-Installation](#1-installation), then you can skip to [6.
-Using the package](#6-using-the-package).
+Below is a step by step walkthrough of each piece of the process starting with installing python and setting up your environment, this is to help you get started if you are a non-technical user.

+If you don't need help with starting steps such as python setup, mongodb setup, or virtual environment setup, or want to jump straight to the code, first see [1.
+Installation](#1-installation) (or just install it via `pip install academic-metrics`), then skip to [6.
+Using the package](#6-using-the-package).****

 </br>